Ford brings back the Ranger

 Since then, Toyota has done fine with its smaller Tacoma truck.
 General Motors had a major hit when it brought back the Chevrolet Colorado mid-sized truck in 2015.

-Meanwhile, Ford continued selling a pickup called the Ranger in markets outside the United States.
+Meanwhile, Ford continued selling a pickup called the Ranger in markets outside the United States, where it's been a success.

+"It's second in the world in terms of market share" among mid-sized trucks, said Hau Thai-Tang, Ford's head of product development.
+"And that's before we introduce it in the biggest truck market in the world, which is the US."

 A revised version of that truck, the one sold overseas, is now coming back to the United States as the 2019 Ford Ranger.
 It's larger than the old Ranger pickup.
 It has a few cosmetic changes for the North American market, including changes in the grill and hood-line.